 You will have two therapy sessions.
 Once again, your coach will participate in your therapy with you.
+You will be expected to walk a little further than yesterday.
 You will be reminded of proper techniques for getting in and out of bed and the chair.
+You will be taught how to safely climb stairs (if you have them in your home).

-If your post-op course is uneventful, you may be discharged home, most likely early in the afternoon.
-You must be cleared for discharge by your surgeon, the Hospitalist and physical therapy.
+If your post-op course is uneventful, you will be discharged home, most likely early in the afternoon.
+You must be cleared for discharge by your surgeon, the Hospitalist, and physical therapy.